Multiple Names + Exaggerated Programs = Two Related Charities, But Little Help for Vets or Cancer Relief

 Being a GuideStar Gold Participant is simply a designation that indicates a charity shares a certain amount of information with GuideStar, including standard financial information and self-reported program “impact” information.
 As an example of how easy it is to satisfy GuideStar’s gold-level information sharing, some of the self-reported program descriptions and impact items highlighted by Help the Vets on GuideStar reference the very same exaggerated and questionable non-cash vouchers and other “projects” scrutinized by CharityWatch in this article.
 In fact, many charities that receive “F” grades from CharityWatch have gold or platinum (now the new, highest level of information sharing) status in the GuideStar Exchange Program.

 CharityWatch’s initial investigation and assessment of Paul Paulson’s new charities, Help the Vets and Breast Cancer Outreach Foundation, raise a number of red flags.
 CharityWatch is warning donors against donating to these charities directly or through one of their many alternate names, including American Disabled Veterans Foundation, Military Families of America, Veterans Emergency Blood Bank, Vets Fighting Breast Cancer, American Breast Cancer Fund, and United Breast Cancer Fund.
-Donors who are interested in identifying highly efficient charities working in the popular areas of serving veterans or cancer-related causes should visit CharityWatch’s list of Top-Rated charities.
+Donors who are interested in identifying highly efficient charities working in the popular areas of serving veterans or cancer-related causes should visit CharityWatch’s list of Top-Rated charities in the Veterans & Military and Cancer categories.